imtherealF1/ballsdex-cogs/battle/HOWTOINSTALL.md

 4. Save the file and restart your bot.

+### Step 4: Load The Package

+Once you have finished all of the steps, restart your bot to load the battle package.

 ### Support

-For help or issues, open an issue on the [GitHub repository](https://github.com/imtherealf1/ballsdex-cogs).
+For assistance with commands or issues, please open an issue on the [GitHub repository](https://github.com/imtherealf1/ballsdex-cogs).